unspecworks/delta-omega/README.md

 I am not a machining expert, so if you have suggestions for improvement, please share them.

 Case variants:
- - Hybrid: both
+ - Hybrid
- - Wired: Interconnection USB-C port.
+ - Wireless Only: without Interconnection USB-C port.
- - Wireless: BLE signal port, Power switch port.

 ## PCB